cape-it/kix-on-premise/deploy/windows/README.md

 - execute update script
  - `update.ps1`

+## Restart Services
+- execute restart script without any parameter to restart all services
+ - `restart.ps1`
+- execute restart script with the desired service to restart
+ - `restart.ps1 backend`

 ## Accessing Stack Logs
 In case you need to monitor your stack, you can do so with the following script.
 All Information are printed to `STDOUT`.
 - execute logging script